Henry D. Young, Ph.D.

 Laser powder bed fusion of metal alloys

 Metal additive manufacturing (AM) is a new and rapidly growing field.
-It's become clear that metal AM methods are going to change the way that many components are manufactured, both at the new cutting edge, where otherwise impossible geometries and materials become accessible, and in the area of legacy tehcnology, where unavailable replacement parts can be easily manufactured without the need for expensive tooling.
-However, there are still many questions regarding microstructure and mechanical properties that arise as a result of local thermal history during AM.
-I study the effect of part size on the mechanical, fatigue and microstructure of Nickel-based superalloys, the effect of microstructure on high-speed deformation of AM structures, and the use of metal additive manufacturing to enhance traditional forging methods in nickel and steel alloys.
+It's become clear that metal AM methods are going to change the way that many components are manufactured, both at the cutting edge where otherwise impossible geometries and materials become accessible, and in the area of legacy technology where replacement parts can now be easily manufactured without the need for expensive tooling.
+However, there are still many questions regarding microstructure and mechanical properties that arise as a result of the unique thermal conditions that occur during AM.
+I study the microstructure of additively manufactured stainless steels, nickel-based superalloys and high-entropy alloys.
+From a scientific perspective, I'm particularly interested in the effects of high-speed deformation and impact on additively manufactured microstructures.
+From a pratical perspective, I think that there is an opportunity to use metal additive manufacturing to enhance traditional forging methods, especially in the area of preform design.
+AM preform design could significantly reduce forging die count, drasticallly speeding up the forging manufacturing process.
+Novel AM-facilited preform design could also lead to new forging strategies.
+Overall, I think that additive manufacturing is more likely to enhance and breathe new life into traditional metal manufacturing methods, rather than replace them entirely.

 Nanosilver composite materials for electronic packaging applications

 Silver is a really interesting metal.
-It has the highest electrical and thermal conductivity, and it very corrosion and oxidation resistant.
+It has the highest electrical and thermal conductivity, and is very corrosion and oxidation resistant.
 Why isn't it used in more electronics and thermal management applications?
-The answer: traditionally, silver is avoided because of the high cost.
-However, modern technology has become so complex that the raw materials cost is often a tiny fraction of the total.
+Traditionally, it's avoided because of high cost, leading to extensive usage of copper.
+However, modern electronics technology has become so complex that the raw materials cost is often a tiny fraction of the total.
 It's time to re-evaluate silver for many electronics technologies.
 I'm especially interested in a) nanosilver-based electronics materials and b) silver as a cavity infill material for chiplet-based electronics packages.
 While the melting point of solid silver is 962 C, silver nanoparticles can melt at temperatures as low as 100 C (or even lower) and exhibit enhanced surface diffusion.
 This is fascinating from a scientific perspective.
 Practically, it means that silver nanopastes can be easily shaped and then consolidated to solid silver at temperatures achievable with a typical soldering iron.
 Thus, nanosilver could find use as a solder alternative, a high-performance semiconductor chip glue, and many other applications.
-I study the consolidation phenomena in these materials, their thermomechanical creep behavior at temperatures relevant to power electronics applications, and ways to achieve silver pastes with extremely low shringage during curing.
+I study the consolidation phenomena in these materials, their thermomechanical creep behavior at temperatures relevant to power electronics applications, and ways to formulate silver pastes with extremely low shringage during curing, in order to enable novel chip packaging strategies.
 In the future, I'd like to study the effect of alloying elements on nanosilver consolidation behavior, as a way of controlling the zero-stress point in electronics packages.

 TEACHING AND TEACHING PHILOSOPHY